Content updated on July 07, 2021

 - Do you want to understand potential sources of PK variability with the option to look across multiple studies?

-- Did you (or will you) collect many samples from each subject (i.e., rich sampling) or only a few (i.e., sparse sampling)?
+- Did you (or will you) collect many samples from each subject (rich sampling) or only a few (sparse sampling)?

-Individual PK approaches are best when rapid turnaround of PK parameters is needed, or when you want to define complete individual PK profiles.
+Individual PK approaches are the best to use when rapid turnaround of PK parameters is needed, or when you want to define complete individual PK profiles.
 These analyses require rich concentration-time data and typically employ noncompartmental methods.
-Noncompartmental PK analysis (NCA) is generally performed in early phase clinical pharmacology studies, although it can be useful across all phases.
+Noncompartmental PK analysis (NCA) is generally performed in early phase clinical pharmacology studies, although it can be useful across all phases of drug development.

 Population PK in Drug Development

-- Concentration-QT: Concentration-response analysis across a wide range of doses is used to characterize the potential for a drug to influence the QT interval (a measurement related to the electrical properties of the heart) and can serve as an alternative to a standalone thorough QT study.
+Concentration-QT: In C-QT analysis, a wide range of doses are used to characterize the potential for drug exposure to influence the QT interval (a measurement related to the electrical properties of the heart).
+C-QT analysis can sometimes serve as an alternative to conducting a standalone thorough QT study.

-- In Vitro In Vivo Correlation (IVIVC): IVIVC models can be used as a surrogate for bioequivalence studies for formulation changes and to set dissolution specifications.
+In Vitro In Vivo Correlation: IVIVC is a predictive mathematical model that describes the relationship between an in vitro property of a dosage form and a relevant in vivo response.
+IVIVC models can be used as a surrogate for bioequivalence studies for formulation changes and to set dissolution specifications.

-- Model based bioequivalence: In selected scenarios, when dense PK sampling is not feasible (e.g., pediatric and oncology studies), model based bioequivalence can be substituted for the traditional noncompartmental approach to bioequivalence.
-When this done, attention must be paid to preserving the statistical rigor of the approach.
+Model Based Bioequivalence: In selected scenarios, when dense PK sampling is not feasible (e.g., pediatric studies or oncology studies), model based bioequivalence can be substituted for the traditional noncompartmental approach to bioequivalence.
+When this is done, attention must be paid to preserving the statistical rigor of the approach.

 Population PK analyses are a crucial aspect of almost all NDAs and BLAs.
-They provide an integrated assessment of PK and explain variability in PK due to covariates.
-Understanding variability in PK is important to guide optimal dosing in subpopulations and to support critical drug development decisions.
+They provide an integrated assessment of PK across studies and aim to explain variability in PK due to intrinsic and extrinsic factors.
+Understanding sources of variability in PK is important to guide optimal dosing in subpopulations and to support critical drug development decisions.

 Because of the growing emphasis placed on popPK analyses by regulatory authorities, not to mention the wealth of information that these analyses provide, it is more important than ever to consider how popPK fits into your own drug development program.
-Contact us today to find out how Nuventra’s popPK experts can help get your drug to market faster!
+Nuventra has an expert team of pharmacometricians who build models tailored to guide your drug development program’s decisions.
+Contact us today to find out how Nuventra’s popPK experts can help support your program’s modeling needs.